squid-cloud-samples/squid-ai-vacation/README.md

 ```

 This command prepares your `.env` file for the Vite environment by generating a `frontend/.env.local` file.

+### Integrating with WeatherAPI.com

+To get weather forecasts, this application uses an API available from WeatherAPI.com.
+The API offers a free tier so you can use it in this sample at no charge.

 ## Running the application